 Punitive or Exemplary Damages

-Punitive or exemplary damages are those the jury, or judge, may award you to penalize the insurance company for its bad faith conduct in handling and settling your insurance claim, if you’re able to show that the insurance company acted knowingly or deliberately.
+Punitive or exemplary damages are those the jury or judge may award you to penalize the insurance company for its bad faith conduct in handling and settling your insurance claim if you’re able to show that the insurance company acted knowingly or deliberately.

 For example, if you can show that the insurance company knowingly or deliberately denied your claim on the basis that it is not covered, even though it is reasonably clear that your claim, in fact, is covered under your policy, the jury may award you punitive or exemplary damages of up to three times your actual damages.